 - If I chose to homeschool, then when would I get a break from my kids?
 I get overwhelmed without breaks.
 What I didn’t know until recently is that I actually wanted few hours here and there to myself, not an all day 5 days a week separation from my son.
 Not yet.

-- Everyone I knew (locally) was sending their kids to part time preschool and planning on beginning full day kindergarten.
-It’s hard to be different sometimes.
+- It’s hard to be different.
+Everyone I knew (locally) was sending their kids to part time preschool and planning on beginning full day kindergarten.

 - I loved my public school experience, and have fond memories all the way back to kindergarten.